 Our operations depend on a stable supply of utilities and fuel in the countries where we operate.
 Electrical power outages could lead to increased energy prices and possible service interruptions.
 We cannot assure you that in the future we will not experience energy interruptions that could materially and adversely affect our business.
 In addition, a significant increase in energy prices would raise our costs, which could materially impact our results of operations.
 Fluctuations in oil prices have adversely affected our cost of energy and transportation in the regions where we operate, and we expect that they will continue to do so in the future.
-Recently, global fuel prices have increased significantly as a result of Russia's invasion of Ukraine.
 We cannot assure you that fuel prices will not increase in the future, and that such an increase would not have a significant effect on our financial performance.